CutClassH/example-rtthread/README.md

-# rtthread
+# sifive-welcome
-A simple damo which prints seconds whith rt-rthread.
+A simple welcome example which prints SiFive banner and uses board LEDs

-# note
-The finsh component is currently unavailable.